pagopa-archive/io-infrastructure-live/westeurope/app_insights_web_tests/README.md

     }
 ```

 * name        => name of the test
-* url  => url we want to test
+* url         => url to test
-* headers_xml => is a list of string that contains the Name of the header, the value will be retrieved from azure key vault.
+* headers_xml => a list of strings that contains the name of the header.
+The value will be retrieved from azure Keyvault.

-### Note about headers:

-headers have to be saved with a specific name.
-If we want to have a header called `Ocp-Apim-Subscription-Key` we need to save it as
-`app-insight-web-tests-Ocp-Apim-Subscription-Key` in Azure Key Vault.
+>**NOTE:** header names need to be consistent with the name of the secrets in the Keyvault, but need also to have a slightly different format, following a convention.
+For example, for a header called `Ocp-Apim-Subscription-Key` a secret called `app-insight-web-tests-Ocp-Apim-Subscription-Key` should be present in Azure KeyVault.

-## Generate the web tests (terraform.tfvars)
+## Generate the web tests live file (terraform.tfvars)

-Simpy run `python generate-terraform-tfvars.py` within `io-infrastructure-live/westeurope/app_insights_web_tests` and a new terraform.tfvars will be added.
-Then you can follow the normal procedure to apply it to production with terragrunt.
+Running `python generate-terraform-tfvars.py` within `io-infrastructure-live/westeurope/app_insights_web_tests` a new `terraform.tfvars` will be generated in the same folder.
+Then, it can be applied in production with terragrunt.

-**BE CAREFUL** to not commit terraform.tfvars as it contains configuration secrets we wouldn't like to share with the rest of the world.
+>**BE CAREFUL** DO NOT commit the *terraform.tfvars* generated, as it contains configuration secrets that shouldn't be shared with others.